traefik/traefik/docs/content/https/acme.md

 #### `resolvers`

 Use custom DNS servers to resolve the FQDN authority.
+Only IP addresses are supported as resolvers, not domain names.

 ```toml tab="File (TOML)"
 [certificatesResolvers.myresolver.acme]